Delayed Hopf bifurcation and control of a ferrofluid interface via a time-dependent magnetic field: Problem formulation and governing equations

-When linearly unstable, small perturbations of the droplet's interface shape grow exponentially and, then, saturate to a permanent traveling wave (causing the droplet to rotate) as shown in Fig.~\ref{fig:config}(b,c).
+When linearly unstable, small perturbations of the droplet's shape grow exponentially and, then, saturate to a permanent traveling wave (causing the droplet to rotate) as shown in Fig.~\ref{fig:config}(\textit{b},\textit{c}).
 In \cite{YC21}, the nonlinear evolution was studied mainly through fully nonlinear simulation.
-The low-dimensional ODEs from weakly nonlinear analysis serve as a good approximation but do not provide physical intuition beyond the linear growth regime.
-In this study, we first derive a simpler but more comprehensive model from the weakly nonlinear analysis.
-Then, we compare it with the fully nonlinear simulation performed using a vortex-sheet solver.
-The vortex-sheet method is a standard sharp-interface technique for simulating the dynamics of Hele-Shaw flows \cite{R83}.
+The low-dimensional ODEs{, such as Eqs.~\eqref{eq:wnl} and \eqref{eq:4th order ode} to be discussed below,} arising from a weakly nonlinear analysis can also serve as a good approximation of the shape, but do not provide {dynamical} intuition beyond the initial, linear growth regime. {In this study, we first derive a simpler model, using weakly nonlinear analysis, which allows us to gain dynamical insights.} Then, we compare this new model with the nonlinear simulations performed using a vortex-sheet solver.
+The vortex-sheet method is a standard sharp-interface technique for simulating the dynamics of Hele-Shaw flows \cite{R83,TA83,STW97}.
 It is based on a boundary integral formulation in which the fluid--fluid interface is formally replaced by a generalized vortex sheet \cite{Prosp02}.
-This type of solver was introduced and benchmarked in \cite{YC21}.
+For the present problem, this type of solver was introduced and benchmarked in \cite{YC21}.